mucahitkayadan/Resume-Builder-TeX/README.md

 ## Project Overview

 The AI-Powered Resume and Cover Letter Generator is a sophisticated tool designed to automate the creation of professional resumes and cover letters.
-By leveraging OpenAI's language model, this project analyzes job descriptions to generate tailored content for each section of a resume and cover letter.
+By leveraging OpenAI's and Anthropic's language models, this project analyzes job descriptions to generate tailored content for each section of a resume and cover letter.
 The system then compiles the resume into a LaTeX document and converts it to a PDF, ensuring a polished and professional presentation.

 ## Features